mwarning/MeshNetSimulator/docs/about_mesh_networking.md

 Layer 2 is the data link layer and deals with MAC addresses.
 Layer 2 mesh routing implementations basicly emulate a big switch.
 pros:
-* easier to implement
+* harder to implement, most low level routing protocols that need brodcasts (e.g. ARP, NDP, DHCP..) need to be handled to have a scalable IP layer.
 * trivial to implement roaming (when a client moves between nodes)

-Layer 3 is the procotol layer and deals with IP addresses.
+Layer 3 is the network layer and deals with IP addresses.
 The routing protocol takes care of assigning subnets.
 pros:
 * better scalability because subnets do not forward broadcast/mutlicast packets by definition